nayfield/gmail-thunderbird-analysis/README.md

 ### First run

 The first run will parse the raw mbox file and build a small cache under `~/.analyze_inbox/`.
-This is the slow step — expect **5–10 minutes** for a large Gmail account.
-Every subsequent run reads from the cache and completes in under a second.
+This is the slow step — with an inbox of around 17,000 messages it takes close to 7 minutes.
+Every subsequent run reads from the cache and completes in a few seconds.

 ```bash
 python3 analyze_inbox.py --report senders